-The natural cavity in the center of the tooth that houses the pulp chamber and the many nerves and nutrients necessary for the stability of the tooth is called the root canal.
-An exploration of the anatomy of the tooth unveils that under the hard enamel on the outside of the tooth is a second hard layer of tissue called the dentin, which also protects the tooth from decay.
+The natural cavity in the center of the tooth that houses the pulp chamber and the many nerves and nutrients is called the root canal.
+Under the hard enamel on the outside of the tooth is a second hard layer of tissue called the dentin, which also protects the tooth from decay.

 The root canal is at the center of this complex structure.
 There can be more than one root canal for any given tooth, and these canals connect to each other and to the surface of the tooth to form a matrix of support within the tooth structure and are dependent on each other for good dental health.